KajizukaTaichi/scriptS/README.md

 # Script S
-this programming language is design for alternative Python.
+this programming language is design for alternative of Python.
+Because Python library is very rich, but that grammar is too bad.

 S stands for Speed, Secure, Static, Simple and Small.
 It doesn't include Soviet, Stalin and Socialism. lol